A bill to promote the international deployment of clean technology, and for other purposes.

 Length: 11 pages

-This bill was introduced on July 16, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 16, 2008, in a previous session of Congress, but it did not receive a vote.

 Jul 16, 2008

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.